 For a long moment the three women stood holding hands.
 “Oh… I don’t have a handkerchief,” said Clowance.

 “Here.”
 Rachel pushed one into her hand.
 “Borrow mine.”

 Dinner was always a noisy meal when all the family were there.
 There was lots of chatter and laughter as everyone caught up with everyone else’s news.
-And the younger ones always wanted to hear the old stories – one of the favourites was about the time Grandpa and Uncle Drake had gone to France to rescue Uncle Dwight, and had escaped from the French soldiers by climbing up a chimney.
+And the younger ones always wanted to hear the old stories – one of the favourites was about the time Grandpa had gone to France to rescue Uncle Dwight, and had escaped from the French soldiers by climbing up a chimney.